 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-The Bachelor of Science (B.Sc.) degree in Agribusiness and the Diploma in Agribusiness are offered by the University of Saskatchewan's College of Agriculture and Bioresources.
+The Bachelor of Science in Agribusiness [B.Sc.(Agbus.)] degrees and the Diploma in Agribusiness, Dip.(Agbus.) are offered by the University of Saskatchewan's College of Agriculture and Bioresources.

 - Bachelor of Science (Agbus.)
 Four-year